NEW FEATURE:

 waxed plank

-veneer --- much of this looks much more brown than I am accustomed to seeing in bloodwood, but that could be because the veneer takes on an aged look much more quickly than planks.
+veneer --- some of this looks much more brown than I am accustomed to seeing in bloodwood, but that could be because the veneer takes on an aged look much more quickly than planks.
 I know that effect to be the case with bocote, for example, so it could be true here as well.
 As you can see up at the top of this page, the bloodwood veneer that I have is a deep blood red, but as I write this that veneer is newly arrived and I don't yet know whether or not it will turn brown with age; according to the research I've done (see the Fact Sheet), most reports say it should not age to brown but one report says it will.

 veneer sheet and closeup